Wyntuition/jekyll-now/todo/02-work-internal.md

     Joan Nelson
     Starr Chen
     Brent Fuller - in person, leads by example, takes up a variety of tasks includnig scrum master, DevOps, process improvement analyst, etc. He reliably delivered things on time, and communicated what was necessary.
 Wants to lead people?
+        - he knows the right thing to most effectively add value.
+He dives into the business domain, and bridges the tech/business gaps and prevents problems and reduces risk.

 - Promotion
     - Want to lead people?
 How to be manager without that?